Alan858/EMTP-BPA-CPP/README.md

 1. ConsoleEMTP-BPA.exe

    It takes one input data file to run the program.
 If no input file was given,
    the program will ask enter the input file name.
-   if the input data file is test.dat, then the program will put log infprmation
+Assume the input data file name is test.dat, then the program will put log information to test.dat.log and
-   to test.dat.log and output results to test.dat.out in the same folder
+   output results to test.dat.out in the same folder

    The input data format is described in "EMTP Rule Book" in the Docs folder, or you can try ATPDraw